 The Jungle Prada Site & Anderson/Narvaez Tocobaga Indian Mound

-The best-preserved America Indian site in the Tampa Bay area - Historic landing site of Alvar Nunez Cabeza de Vaca
+The best-preserved American Indian Site in Tampa Bay, and the historic landing site of Alvar Nunez Cabeza de Vaca

 Wednesday through Sunday

-The gate opens 30 minutes early.
-Please arrive at least 10 minutes before the start of the tour.
-Reservations are recommended.
-Call 727-430-2677 for more information.
+We open the gate 30 minutes before the start of the tour.
+Comfortable shoes are recommended.